dfkaye/xyz/README.md

     (define)

     ('./path/to/cool-module')
     ('./path/to/dependency := ./path/to/mock')  // := token denotes name alias

     (function() {
       coolModule
       dependency //=> mock
     });

 ## content security policy

 __still being worked out__

-CSP is an ES6 co-conspirator meant to make it all better but in fact raises the barrier to understanding and expose developers to more footguns and pitfalls.
+CSP is the ES6 co-conspirator meant to make life better but which actually raises the barrier to understanding and productivity by exposing developers to more footguns and pitfalls.

 that said, CSP headers allow clients to disable script evaluation by default, which means `Function()` can't be used.